adlonymous/stableview/README.md

 ## Contributing

-This project uses a monorepo structure with pnpm workspaces.
+This project uses a monorepo structure with Yarn workspaces.
 When contributing:

 1. Make changes in the appropriate package directory
 2. Ensure all packages build successfully